Costa Coffee in China

 Costa Coffee also noticed that Chinese customers tend to be more comfortable sitting in a more private space while drinking coffee.
 Costa Coffee has been focussing on a smart way of arranging tables and chairs so that every customer will feel more at ease.

-Like its competitors, Costa also embraced the localisation strategy by adding iced green tea to stores in southern China and a hot beverage in northern China.
+Like its competitors, Costa also embraced the localization strategy by adding iced green tea to stores in southern China and a hot beverage in northern China.

 Overview of its Long-Term Business Plan in China